2i2c-org/team-compass/practices/coordination.md

 (coordination:tasks)=
 ### Tasks

 Deliverables of sufficient complexity are broken down into _tasks_.
 Tasks should be completable by a single person in less than one day (generally, completable with a few hours of focused work at most).
-Make sure to attach a link between your deliverable and its tasks (e.g., by adding links to issues in the deliverable’s “to do” checklist)
+Make sure to attach a link between your deliverable and its tasks (e.g., by adding links to issues in the deliverable’s "tasks" checklist)

 Tasks are generally encoded as checklist items in a deliverable, then added to the Activity Backlog when the deliverable is being worked on.